GD Topic - Monkeypox Outbreak: A Wake-Up Call for Better Disease Surveillance

 Mpox Rash

-It spreads in the following stages:
+It spreads in following stages.

-• Crusting and healing: The lesions dry up, scab over, and eventually fall off.
+• Crusting and healing: The lesions dry up, scab over and eventually fall off.
 This leaves a new layer of skin underneath.

-• Face, mouth, and throat
+• Face, mouth and throat

-• Palms of the hands and soles of the feet
+• Palms of hands

 • Groin and genitals